DDrShieh/Covid-19-Analysis/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to WHO for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/sudalairajkumar/novel-corona-virus-2019-dataset).
+Must give credit to John Hopkins University for the data.
+You can find the Licensing for the data and other descriptive information at both the Kaggle link available [here](https://www.kaggle.com/sudalairajkumar/novel-corona-virus-2019-dataset) and [John Hopkins University Github repository](https://github.com/CSSEGISandData/COVID-19).
 In addition, the Population by Country - 2020 dataset is provided by [Kaggle Community](https://www.kaggle.com/tanuprabhu/population-by-country-2020).